China Onshore Bond

 Experienced and Stable Team

-The senior managers of Neuberger Berman’s Emerging Market Debt strategies began investing in the asset class in 1994 and together oversee one of the largest EMD teams in the industry: collectively the team has the depth of resources needed to exploit China onshore bond market opportunities.
+The senior managers of Neuberger Berman’s Emerging Market Debt strategies began investing in the asset class in 1994 and together oversee one of the largest EMD teams in the industry.
+As a firm we are strategically committed to invest in our Chinese local market capabilities and one of the first international asset managers enabled to build from within.